gblach/imge/README.md

 `Imge` is a TUI tool for writing disk images to removable (by default) or non-removable (by `-a` option) drives.
 It also has an option to copy the drive to the disk image.
+When copying from image to disk and the image is compressed, the image is decompressed on the fly.
+When copying from disk to image and the image ends in .gz, .bz2 or .xz, the image is compressed on the fly.
 It's intended to be an easier to use and less error-prone than `dd`, since choosing the wrong disk may have a big impact on the data on your hard drive.